Daij-Djan/DDUtils/README.md

 <li><b>NSWindow+Fade [osx]</b> - Category on NSWindow that adds fadeIn and fadeOut actions that work like animated order in order out

 <li><b>NSView+findSubview [osx]</b> - Category on NSView that provides aa method to find a(or many) subview (by class and or tag) in its subview-tree.

+<li><b>UIView+didAddSubview [ios]</b> - Category on UIView that swizzles in a delegate that gets always called after the view's own didAddSubview method.
+You no longer have to subclass a view because you need didAddSubview! (needs NSObject+MethodSwizzle!)

 <li><b>UIView+findSubview [ios]</b> - Category on UIView that provides methods to find a(or many) subview (by class and or tag) in its subview-tree.